InfuseAI/primehub-python-sdk/docs/CLI/admin/volumes.md

 }
 ```

-Save the configuration to `create-dataset.json` and run `create`:
+Save the configuration to `create-volume.json` and run `create`:

 ```
-primehub admin datasets create --file create-dataset.json
+primehub admin volumes create --file create-volume.json
 ```

-The example creates a git dataset.
+The example creates a git volume.
 According to the type `git`, `url` field becomes `required`.
 You should put a git repository url.

 If the url needs a credential, you could use `secret` to connect the pre-set secret (an SSH public key).